msupply-foundation/msupply_docs/content/docs/programs/program_module.md

 ![Encounter](/docs/programs/images/encounter_detail_view.png)

 <div class="note">
-  Immunisation Program Encounters will have an additional <code>Vaccinations</code> tab, which displays the patient's Vaccination Card for that program.
+  Immunization Program Encounters will have an additional <code>Vaccinations</code> tab, which displays the patient's Vaccination Card for that program.
 See <a href='#vaccination-encounters'>Vaccination Encounters</a> for more information.
 </div>

 ### Contact tracing